 After performance assessments are completed, the registrar's office will notify those students who do not achieve Satisfactory Standing.
 Academic transcripts will indicate a student's standing if it is Conditional Continuance or Academic Suspension.
-Satisfactory Standing or Academic Alert will not be indicated.

 The four levels of Academic Standing are defined as follows: